The docking dilemma

 We know that docking is an emotive subject which people have strong feelings about.

-Please know that, as force-free trainers, we are committed to doing all we can to reduce fear, pain and aversives in the lives of dogs.
+Please know that, as force-free trainers, we are committed to doing all we can to reduce fear, pain and aversives in the lives of our dogs.

 Our first-hand experience owning an undocked dog

 Over the years, Roche has split her tail open multiple times simply by wagging it hard, around the house.
 It is a thin and whippy tail and it flicks hard against walls and furniture, which breaks open the end.
+(See video below.)
+As the wagging continues, blood is flicked up the walls.

-Each time this happens, it takes several days to heal.
-Whenever she wags her tail hard and we hear it hitting hard surfaces, we move her to try to avoid the split re-opening.
+Whenever Roche wags her tail hard and we hear it hitting hard surfaces, we quickly move her away from walls to try to avoid the split re-opening.
+We are so worried the tail is going to split again, we are more focused on this, than on whatever she is wagging her tail about.

-Sometimes this makes it hard to share in her happiness, because we are worried the tail is going to split again.
-We are constantly aware of it - and it must cause her pain, although dogs are very stoic.
+It must cause her pain, although dogs are very stoic.
 There is also a risk of infection, each time, as with any wound which is slow to heal.

 The experience of dogs owned by others, which we have witnessed first-hand

 It is common to see undocked spaniels on shoots with blood up their sides.
-Their tails have been injured and they wag so hard the tip touches their flanks with each wag.
+Their tails have been injured and they wag so hard, the tip touches their flanks with each wag.
 Combined with water from wet cover and rain, their coats can become covered with blood.

 Many of these dogs’ tails do not heal for long.
 They keep opening up repeatedly.
 So, after a lot of stressful and expensive vet visits, these dogs have to be docked, as adults.
 We know dogs this has happened to.
 It is not uncommon or unusual.